Many pet owners use or consider using Dawn dishsoap as an inexpensive shampoo for fleas. This is a guide about using Dawn dish soap for fleas.

 Does dawn dish soap really work on dogs that stay outside all the time?
 What is the best thing to use on my yard because the fleas have been bad here and Sevin Dust did not work.

 Janelle from Oxford, Alabama

 But I will also take all the other advice esp. about the steam cleaner, the night light trick and dry bathing for the next time.
 We go to the vets in a couple of weeks were I will more address the Frontline and a new one that starts with a "P" that just came out a couple of months ago.
 (11/13/2007)

 By Mrs Jarrett

 I read that you can give your pet a bath in original Dawn soap to kill fleas.
 I just did it right now and a lot fell off.
-She's barely got them so they're not bad yet, but I was drying her off and saw that she still had a few.
-Will the stuff in the soap keep killing them or are they all supposed to die when you bathe them?
-Please help.

 We just moved from Ohio and found my cat seems to have developed an allergy to the fleas here.
 They bother him so much that in just a few days he has dug out patches of fur and left open sores from digging.